ozontech/file.d/plugin/output/gelf/README.md

 **`retry`** *`int`* *`default=0`*

-Retries of insertion.
-If File.d cannot insert for this number of attempts, File.d will fall with non-zero exit code or skip message (see fatal_on_failed_insert).
+After an insert error, fall with a non-zero exit code or not.
+A configured deadqueue disables fatal exits.

 <br>